 Step 3: Scroll down and select the following custom sizes under the icon format section:

 Step 4: Click on the Download your icon link that appears below the Convert ICO button and save the file to your computer.
 Repeat the steps above to make another the image for the drive icon.

 Step 5: Now return to the CentreStack web portal and go to the Tenant Branding page.
 Click on the Windows Client tab and then upload your images for the Application Icon and Drive Icon.

-Step 6: Now create an EULA that is to be displayed when the user installs the software.
-Save the file in RTF format, then browse and select it for upload under the Eula (.rtf) section.
+Step 6: Create an EULA document to be displayed when the user installs the software.
+Save the file in RTF format, then browse and select it for upload under the EULA (.rtf) section.

-Step 7: Now select your Code Signing Certificate file.
+Step 7: Select your Code Signing Certificate file.
 Enter the password in the Code Signing Cert Password box.
 Be sure to match the Manufacturer Name and contact info with correct information as well.

 Please note that a Code Signing Certificate is not the same as an SSL Certificate.
 SSL Certificates are used to encrypt communications over the HTTP protocol.
 Code Signing Certificates are used to prove that the installer comes from whom it says it does.
 A correctly digitally signed software installer will display the name of the manufacturer to the user so he/she can trust that the installer came from the real source and the code has not been tampered with.

 We recommend that you purchase your Code Signing Certificates from Comodo (we have no affiliation with them): https://www.comodo.com/business-security/code-signing-certificates/code-signing.php